Skip to main content Skip to footer content

 Email: OCR.NewYork@ed.gov

-Retaliation against any person who files a complaint of alleged discrimination, participates in an investigation, or opposes a discriminatory employment or education practice of policy is prohibited by City University of New York policy, by federal, and by state law.
+Retaliation against anyone who files a complaint or participates in an investigation is prohibited by CUNY policy, as well as federal and state law.